White House adviser says China virus to delay U.S. export surge from trade deal

 “It is true the trade deal, the Phase 1 trade deal, the export boom from that trade deal will take longer because of the Chinese virus.
 That is true,” Kudlow said.

 The Phase 1 agreement, signed on Jan.
 15 and taking effect on Feb.
 15, suspended a new round of U.S. tariffs in exchange for the Chinese purchases of agricultural, energy and manufactured goods and services.
-It also included reforms aimed at improving intellectual property rights and curbing the forced transfer of American technology to Chinese firms.
+It also included reforms aimed at improving intellectual property rights and curbing the forced transfer of American technology to Chinese companies.

 The deal envisioned that China would increase purchases by $76 billion in the first year and $123 billion in the second year, above a 2017 baseline of imports from the United States.